 The idea for the museum began in 1988 when a series of four carousel stamps were produced by the U.S. Post Office.
 One of the horses depicted was from the Kiddieland carousel in nearby Cedar Point.
-Not wanting Cedar Point to get all the attention, a group of residents prepared for a small gathering of guests, and displayed the armored horse carousel piece shown on the stamp with other borrowed pieces.
+Not wanting Cedar Point to get all of the attention, a group of residents prepared for a small gathering of guests and displayed the armored horse carousel piece shown on the stamp with other borrowed pieces.

 There are three styles of carousel horses and the Merry-Go-Round Museum has all three examples on display.
 The Philadelphia style horses were more realistic and larger than the other two styles, Country Fair and Coney Island.

 Country Fair style horses were often smaller, as they were intended to be moved from country fair to country fair.
-They needed to be easy to transport, handle and store.
+They needed to be easy to transport, handle, and store.
 They were also plain, unlike the Coney Island style.

 Coney Island style animals were all about the bling.
 Intended to be eye-catching, these horses and animals were the most heavily jeweled and gilded.